 Milwaukee played excellent team defense in the 2014-2015 season, and that certainly led to the team's 41-41 record and making the playoffs.
 The problem in the 2015-2016 season is that the Bucks have played awful team defense and rank as one of the worst teams in the league defensive-wise.
 The stellar defense of Pachulia, Dudley, and Ilyasova on the front time has been replaced with a porous defense played by Monroe and Parker.

-Another big problem leading to the underperformance of the Bucks has been the play from point guard.
+Another big problem leading to the underperformance of the Bucks has been the play of the point guard.
 Michael Carter-Williams has been very inconsistent and his biggest liability has been his shooting.
-Greivis Vasquez who was brought in a backup point guard has been injured most of the season, and others like O.J.
+Greivis Vasquez who was brought in as a backup point guard has been injured most of the season, and others like O.J.
 Mayo and Tyler Ennis have not been very good.

 The Milwaukee Bucks have not been able to overcome injuries like they did in the 2014-2015 season.
-Almost all of the bench players with the exception of Rashad Vaughn and Miles Plumlee have missed a lot of games due to injuries.
+Almost all of the bench players except for Rashad Vaughn and Miles Plumlee have missed a lot of games due to injuries.
 Greivis Vasquez has missed almost the whole season because of knee surgery.
 Jerryd Bayless and O.J.
-Mayo have missed many games with injuries, and lately backup center John Henson has missed 10-15 games due to lower back pain.
+Mayo have missed many games with injuries, and lately, backup center John Henson has missed 10-15 games due to lower back pain.

 How Can the Bucks Improve in the Future?